SAP-archive/sap-devtoberfest-2020/topics/community-projects/readme.md

 ### Volker Buzek & Gregor Wolf

-This session will be lead by Volker Buzek https://twitter.com/vobu and Gregor Wolf https://twitter.com/wolf_gregor who will be talking about community projects in general but in particular the entry in Devtoberfest they have been working on - https://github.com/sapmentors/cds-pg
+This session will be led by Volker Buzek https://twitter.com/vobu and Gregor Wolf https://twitter.com/wolf_gregor who will be talking about community projects in general but in particular the entry in Devtoberfest they have been working on - https://github.com/sapmentors/cds-pg

 Tuesday, October 13 1600 CET (UTC+1) → [Zoom meeting link](https://sap-se.zoom.us/j/95272377100) | [ICS Download](https://sap-samples.github.io/sap-devtoberfest-2020/cal/community_volker.ics)